 The Fraser Institute has made a similar kind of study.
 Here Denmark ranks as number 6 in the world as of 2022.
 Study from Fraser Institute.

 So Denmark has a high degree of economic freedom regarding such factors.
-The studies also find that standard of living (income per capita) is much higher in economically freer countries.
-Generally health, education, environment etc. are also in a better condition in countries with high degrees of economic freedom.
+The studies also find that the standard of living (income per capita) is much higher in economically freer countries.
+Generally, health, education, environment etc., are also in a better condition in countries with high degrees of economic freedom.

 Your property rights are well protected

-A cornerstone in socialism is that the state has full ownership over means of production.
-In Denmark as in the USA and most western countries private property rights are protected by the constitution – so no socialism here.
-Importantly these rights are also enforced in practice and makes state expropriation of private property fairly hard.
-Therefore the risk of the Danish state expropriating your house, land or business is very slim.
-In the Index of Economic Freedom Denmark scores 98,6 out of 100 on property rights which is in the top internationally.
+A cornerstone of socialism is that the state has full ownership over the means of production.
+In Denmark, as in the USA and most Western countries, private property rights are protected by the constitution, so no socialism here.
+Importantly, these rights are also enforced in practice and make state expropriation of private property fairly hard.
+Therefore, the risk of the Danish state expropriating your house, land, or business is very slim.
+In the Index of Economic Freedom, Denmark scores 98,6 out of 100 on property rights, which is in the top internationally.

 Political freedom is in a good state